 Let’s face it, as much as we all love the idea of running, sometimes we need a little extra kick in the pants to get us out the door.
 Whether it be lack of motivation due to early runs, weather, or simply being burnt out, every run isn’t fun or easy.
 I don’t know about you, but I often lack motivation to run.

-Tips for “getting out there” even when you don’t feel like it:
+Motivational tips for “getting out there” even when you don’t feel like it:

 QOTD: What is your best tip for having motivation to run?